 Bishop Noll STREAM Lab

-Bishop Noll Institute was founded in 1921 with the intention to provide Catholic College Preparatory Education.
-Through the years BNI remains committed to its Mission: “Rooted in Catholic values and traditions, Bishop Noll Institute will provide students a rigorous college preparatory experience.”
-Bishop Noll students will be prepared for challenging college and career choices in collaborative, problem-based learning and working environments that will include a newly renovated STREAM Lab and Project Lead the Way program.
+BNI was founded in 1921 with the intention to provide Catholic College Preparatory Education and has remained committed to its Mission: “Rooted in Catholic values and traditions, Bishop Noll Institute will provide students a rigorous college preparatory experience.”
+Each element of the 7,050 square foot project aligns with BNI’s vision to provide outstanding STREAM (science, technology, religion, engineering, art, and mathematics) education and Project Lead the Way (PLTW) programming.

 PLTW is a non-profit organization offering STEM based curricula in all 50 states and the District of Columbia.
 Much of the learning is project-based and hands on in this program, requiring students to research problems, to develop solutions through critical thinking, and to build working prototypes of their solutions.
 This expansive program has unique needs in terms of space, furniture, equipment and technology.
 A critical design need is to present and celebrate student work throughout the lab area.

 The design team conducted visioning workshops with administrators, teachers, students, parents, and support staff.
 Central to the three-month process were discussions about experiences students should have including collaboration, hands-on learning, and creative problem solving with a backdrop of religious ethics.
 Stakeholders prioritized desired STREAM Lab spaces: